dishapawarkhausi/Face-Recognition/Face-Attendance-System/README.md

 ## Usage

-### Training a New Person
+### Training the System
 1. Run the training script:
    ```bash
    python face_attendance_training.py
    ```
-2. Enter the person’s name.
+2. Choose a training method:
-3. Choose an input method:
+   - **Webcam**: Input the person’s name and capture live data.
-   - Webcam: Capture face data in real-time.
+   - **File**: Input the person’s name and provide the image file path.
-   - File/Folder: Use an image file or a folder of images.
+   - **Dataset Folder**: Provide the folder path containing subfolders for each person.

 ### Running the Attendance System
 1. Start the attendance script: